esanchezm/forseti/docs/source/list_of_commands.rst

         ..
 TODO: Add link to deployers documentation

-        * ``--deployer``: This parameters is used to tell Forseti how to manage future deploys.
+        * ``--deployer``: This parameter is used to tell Forseti how to manage future deploys.
 For more information, please read our section about deployers.

     **Options**: